God and Suffering

 We all make mistakes, but there is no need to appease a supposedly offended God through sacrifices or penance, nor is it necessary to whip ourselves or to wallow in remorse.
 It is inconceivable that any loving parent would condone such inhumane practices.

 It makes no sense that a perfect, loving God would watch over us with malign suspicion, just waiting for us to make a mistake so he can retaliate with a big stick or curse us with bad luck.
-It is unthinkable that a wise, loving, compassionate, and divine Parent would take delight in the torment and suffering of her children.
+It is unthinkable that a wise, loving, compassionate, and divine Parent would take delight in the torment and suffering of their children.

-Can we honestly believe that a loving and compassionate God would create such a thing as an eternal Hell—a wretched place to punish her erring children with eternal damnation?
+Can we honestly believe that a compassionate God would create such a thing as an eternal Hell—a wretched place to punish erring children with eternal damnation?
 It is inconsistent that an all-loving and all-wise Father-Mother God would be a cruel and vengeful parent intent on torturing miscreants for all eternity.

 I cannot imagine a God who rewards and punishes the object of his creation, whose purposes are modeled after our own – a God, in short, who is but a reflection of human frailty.